awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Connecting.md

 When you have a connection to a DB instance in your Amazon Aurora PostgreSQL DB cluster, you can run any SQL command that is compatible with PostgreSQL version 9\.6\.3\.

-For a helpful and detailed guide on connecting to an Amazon Aurora MySQL DB cluster, you can see the [Aurora Connection Management](https://d1.awsstatic.com/whitepapers/RDS/amazon-aurora-connection-management-handbook.pdf) handbook\.

 In the details view for your Aurora PostgreSQL DB cluster you can find the cluster endpoint\.
 You use this endpoint in your PostgreSQL connection string\.
 The endpoint is made up of the domain name and port for your DB cluster\.
 For example, if an endpoint value is `mycluster.cluster-123456789012.us-east-1.rds.amazonaws.com:5432`, then you specify the following values in a PostgreSQL connection string:
 + For host or host name, specify `mycluster.cluster-123456789012.us-east-1.rds.amazonaws.com`
 + For port, specify `5432` or the port value you used when you created the DB cluster